 This server generates the DVB-C signalling streams to be inserted into the multiplexers, containing information on the location of the MUX in the spectrum, the MPTS services present in a MUX and the related EPG information.

-WRO Annex DVB-C VoD Interactive Services (AIDTV)
+Wyre WRO Annex DVB-C VoD Interactive Services (AIDTV)

-This section provides a high-level network and service architecture overview of the Interactive Services Annex part of the ROTV.
+This section provides a high-level network and service architecture overview of the Wyre Interactive Services Annex part of the ROTV.
 It shows how the Interactive Digital TV part fits in the overall architecture referenced in section 2 above in this document.